sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/singlenode.markdown

 </details>

 The required job script is nearly identical to the multiprocessing example above with the addition of the SciPy-bundle module.
+As before, the number of processes to use is passed into the python script as an argument.

 <p class="codeblock-label">joblib.slurm</p>
 ```bash